 Launch the software that controls the pneumatic clamp [1].
 Use the electrical control panel to keep the pressure controlled with a 20 millivolt per millimeter mercury conversion factor [2].

 SCREEN: The software that controls the pneumatic clamp is being launched.
+HSPC-Control-Panel.mp4 00:06 – 00:11

 SCREEN: The electrical control panel is being used to keep the pressure controlled with 20 mV/mmHg conversion factor.